jdevelop/slackwiper/README.md

 First of all, you'll need to get the legacy token - refer to [this page](https://api.slack.com/custom-integrations/legacy-tokens) for instructions.
 That legacy token doesn't allow you to get `UserID`, so you'll need to get it from the app:
-- cick on the team in the upper-right corner of Slack App
+- click on the team in the upper-right corner of Slack App
 - choose `Profile & Account`
 - click on three vertical dots next to `Edit profile`
 - copy the member ID ( it is of form `U12345678` )